Managing instance classes - Amazon DocumentDB

 2. Memory (GiB) — The RAM, in gigabytes, that is allocated to the instance.
 There is often a consistent ratio between memory and vCPU.

-3. Max. temp. storage (GiB) — The RAM, in gigabytes, that is allocated to the instance for non-persistent temporary file storage.
+4. Max. temp. storage (GiB) — The space, measured in gigabytes, allocated to the instance for non-persistent temporary file storage.
+For NVMe-backed instances, this storage is hosted on an NVMe-based SSD volume.
+In all other instances, it is hosted on Amazon Elastic Block Store (EBS).

-6. Supporting Engines — The Amazon DocumentDB enigines that support the instance class.
+6. Supporting Engines — The Amazon DocumentDB engines that support the instance class.